Tim Smith, BLP grad recruitment partner

 BLP graduate recruitment partner Tim Smith advises aspiring lawyers to not use overly-rehearsed answers in interviews as the interviewer doesn’t want to hear a script read back to them.

-Firm: Berwin Leighton Paisner LLP
+Firm: Berwin Leighton Paisner

 Department: Planning & Environment